kayc7/Intune-tips-and-tricks/AAD Device Local Admin Elevation Error/README.md

 3. Enter password for admin user account
 4. New Powershell window should open
-5. In the new window, run
+5. In the new window, run the below command

 ```
 start-process -verb runas powershell.exe
 ```

-6. Accept UAC elevation
+6. Accept the UAC elevation that pops up
-7. Admin Powershell window spawns, the error should also clear from UAC prompts from now on
+7. Admin Powershell window spawns.
+Now try to run whatever app you needed to run as admin again and enter your admin credentials.
+The error should now clear.